JustineDataEng/IMDB-Movie-Data-Pipeline/README.md

 #  IMDb Data Pipeline: Advanced Web Scraping & Extraction

 ## Project Overview
 This project is a high-performance data extraction pipeline designed to harvest granular movie data from IMDb.
-It addresses the challenge of dynamic web content—specifically the "Load More" pagination—that standard scrapers cannot handle.
+It addresses the challenge of dynamic web content, specifically the "Load More" pagination that standard scrapers cannot handle.

 By automating browser interactions, this script builds a structured dataset (CSV) that includes deep financial metrics and production metadata, bridging the gap between raw web data and actionable insights.